 Itinerary Ideas

-You might have heard about Iceland's iconic Golden Circle route, and wondered is worth visiting?
-What are the must-see sights to see and what else you need to know?
+You might have heard about Iceland's iconic Golden Circle route, and if you have, you've got questions.
+Is it worth visiting?
+What are the must-see sights, and what else do you need to know?

 The Golden Circle is a must-see for anyone visiting Iceland.
 The route takes you through beautiful landscapes and amazing natural wonders, such as the famous geysers and powerful waterfalls, finally ending the day with relaxing hot springs.
-Whether you are considering driving yourself or hiring a private tour guide, I got you covered!
+Whether you are considering driving yourself or hiring an Iceland tour guide, I got you covered!

-In this post, I'm going to share useful information about Iceland's Golden Circle, recommended itinerary for your best Golden Circle Tours in Iceland and why you should hire a private tour guide for your trip to Iceland.
+In this post, I'm going to share useful information about Iceland's Golden Circle, recommend itinerary spots for the best Golden Circle Tours in Iceland, and why you should hire a private tour guide for your trip to Iceland.
 So, let's begin!

-The famous Golden Circle is a route to visit three of Southern Iceland's major landmarks Þingvellir National Park, Geysir geothermal area and Gullfoss waterfall.
+The famous Golden Circle is a route to visit three of Southern Iceland's major landmarks, namely Þingvellir National Park, Geysir geothermal area and Gullfoss waterfall.

 Þingvellir National Park is one of the most important sights of Icelandic heritage.
 Geysir geothermal area has the earliest documented geyser in European literature, and Gullfoss waterfall is one of the most famous waterfalls in Iceland.
 It is a great day trip route for those who stay in Iceland for a short time.